valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/valtimo-frontend-libraries.md

 * **AssigneeFilter reset when opening case list**

   Fixed an issue where the wrong assigneeFilter is active and displaying the wrong case list because of it.

+* **Fix IBM Carbon accent colors**

+  Fixed an issue where Carbon button and tag components were not themed with the Ritense blue theme colors, but with the stock IBM blue instead.
+Refer to [this file](https://github.com/valtimo-platform/valtimo-frontend-libraries/blob/development/projects/valtimo/components/assets/css/carbon.scss) if you want to customize theme colors in your implementation.
+Includes your custom theme file at the end of the `styles` array in your implementation's `angular.json` instead of `carbon.scss` exported from `@valtimo/components`.

+* **Fix case list URL parameters**

+  Query parameters in the URL on the case list page (concerning pagination and search) were retained when navigating to other pages inside the application.

 ## Breaking changes